isaaclee0/ecoshack/src/content/homepage/-index.md

 # Services Facts Section
 services_facts:
   enable: true
-  title: "SERVICES"
+  title: "PROCESS"
-  subtitle: "Our Working Process"
+  subtitle: "How We Work"
   metrics:
-    - name: "Initial Consultation"
+    - name: "Free Consultation"
-      description: "The process often begins with an initial consultation between the designer/architect.
-Get started from here."
+      description: "We start with a free on-site consultation to understand your needs and assess your space."
-    - name: "Concept Development"
+    - name: "Custom Design"
-      description: "The process often begins with an initial consultation between the designer/architect.
-Get started from here."
+      description: "Our team creates a tailored design that maximises your space and meets your specific requirements."
-    - name: "Design Development"
+    - name: "Council Approval"
-      description: "The process often begins with an initial consultation between the designer/architect.
-Get started from here."
+      description: "We handle all necessary permits and council approvals to ensure your project meets local regulations."
-    - name: "Permitting & Approvals"
+    - name: "Quality Construction"
-      description: "The process often begins with an initial consultation between the designer/architect.
-Get started from here."
+      description: "Using premium materials and expert craftsmanship, we build your shack to the highest standards."
-    - name: "Project Closeout"
+    - name: "Final Handover"
-      description: "The process often begins with an initial consultation between the designer/architect.
-Get started from here."
+      description: "We complete a thorough inspection and hand over your finished shack, ready for immediate use."

 # Projects Section
 projects:
   enable: true
-  title: "Our Projects & Designs"
+  title: "Recent Projects & Builds"
-  subtitle: "WORKS"
+  subtitle: "PORTFOLIO"
   button:
     enable: true
     label: "View All Projects"